-In this study, we defined 27 biophysical provinces linked to micronekton, based on a methodology introduced in Albernhe et al. (2024).
+In this study, we defined an annual time series of biophysical provinces linked to micronekton from 1998 to 2023, based on a methodology introduced in Albernhe et al. (2024, under review).
+In addition to the provinces' definition methodology, this previous article27 biophysical provinces linked to micronekton, based on a methodology introduced in Albernhe et al. (2024).
 Our definition of the reference biophysical provinces (Figure 1) has been compared to other studies (e.g. Proud et al., 2017; Sutton et al., 2017, Ariza et al. 2022) employing comparable methodologies using environmental variables to derive biogeographic regions.
 Sutton et al. (2017) classified regions based on environmental drivers and expert knowledge, Proud et al. (2017) used clustering on environmental variables to model deep scattering layers characteristics, and Ariza et al. (2022) derived provinces by clustering acoustic data reconstructed from biophysical variables.
 Despite methodological differences among these three studies, the resulting biogeographical regions closely align with ours.
 Notably, beyond the evident latitudinal banding (in the austral Ocean for instance), more complex regional structures emerge in the North Atlantic, midlatitude frontal zones (except in the South Pacific), and upwelling regions (see Figure 4 in Sutton et al., 2017; Figure 3A in Proud et al., 2017; Figure 2a in Ariza et al., 2022; and our Figure 1).
-This similarity likely arises because all approaches
+This similarity likely arises because all approaches rely on biophysical variables that capture key information on temperature, biological productivity, and water column mixing.

-340 rely on biophysical variables that capture key information on temperature, biological productivity, and water capturing decadal to climatic variability, focusing on the variations in surface area and average latitude of each province.
+The annual time series of biophysical provinces from 1998 to 2023 allows for tracking their temporal evolution capturing decadal to climatic variability, focusing on the variations in surface area and average latitude of each province.
 The resulting changes observed include a shrinking of productive and polar provinces, an expansion of equatorial and tropical provinces, and a poleward drift affecting most provinces.